United Kingdom · tool

 Sunday Roast

-A traditional Sunday meal of roasted meat (beef, lamb, chicken, or pork) served with roast potatoes, Yorkshire pudding, gravy, and seasonal vegetables.
-A true British institution.
+A traditional Sunday meal of roasted meat (beef, lamb, chicken, or pork) served with roast potatoes, Yorkshire pudding, vegetables, and gravy.
+It's a communal feast, best experienced in a cozy pub.

 Pie and Mash

-A classic working-class dish consisting of minced beef pie, mashed potatoes, and often a parsley liquor sauce.
-Simple, comforting, and historically significant.
+A classic working-class dish of minced beef pie, mashed potatoes, and a parsley sauce known as 'liquor'.
+Often served with jellied eels for the adventurous.

 Chicken Tikka Masala

-Though its exact origins are debated, this creamy, spiced tomato-based curry with chunks of chicken is a beloved staple in British Indian cuisine.
-Find excellent versions across the city.
+While its exact origins are debated, this creamy, spiced tomato-based curry with chunks of marinated chicken is a beloved staple of British Indian cuisine.
+It's a flavorful and comforting dish that reflects London's multicultural food scene.

 Where locals eat — best neighborhoods